gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Analysis Screen for PDFs
 ~~~~

 The Analysis Screen will render the first page of the PDF on Android Lollipop and newer.
 On older versions no preview is shown.
-In addition above the PDF preview area the PDF filename is displayed and the nr of pages (on Android Lollipop and newer).
+In addition, the PDF filename is displayed above the PDF preview area.
+The number of pages of the document is also displays on Android Lollipop and newer.

 .. _Document Import - Customizing the UI: